Cyberpolitics

-Cyberpolitics is a term widely employed across the world, largely by academics interested in analyzing its breadth and scope, of the use of the Internet for political activity.
+Cyberpolitics is the research of the use of the Internet for political activity.
 It embraces all forms of social software.
 Cyberpolitics includes: journalism, fundraising, blogging, volunteer recruitment, and organization building.

 The campaign of Howard Dean, in which a previously little-known former Democratic governor of a small state emerged for a while as the front runner for the 2004 Democratic presidential nomination on the strength of his campaign's skill in cyberpolitics, was a wake-up call to the American political establishments of political parties around the United States as to the importance of cyberpolitics as both a concept and as a series of organizational and communications strategies.